History of Tamil Nadu: Pandya revival

-After being overshadowed by the Pallavas and Cholas for centuries, the Pandiyas revived their fortunes in the 13th century and the Pandya power extended from the Telugu territories along the banks of the Godavari river to the northern half of Sri Lanka.
+After being overshadowed by the Pallavas and Cholas for centuries, the Pandyas revived their fortunes in the 13th century and the Pandya power extended from the Telugu territories along the banks of the Godavari river to the northern half of Sri Lanka.
 When Kulasekara Pandyan I died in 1308, a conflict stemming from succession disputes arose amongst his sons – the legitimate Sundara Pandya and the illegitimate Vira Pandya (who was favoured by the king) fought each other for the throne.
 Soon Madurai fell into the hands of the invading armies of the Delhi Sultanate (which initially gave protection to the vanquished Sundara Pandyan).

 Delhi Sultanate

 Malik Kafur, a general of the Delhi Sultan Alauddin Khalji invaded and sacked Madurai in 1311.
 Pandyas and their descendants were confined to a small region around Tirunelveli for a few more years.
 Ravivarman Kulasekara (r.
 1299–1314), a Chera (Perumal) feudatory of Kulasekara Pandya, staked his claim to the Pandya throne.
 Ravivarman, utilizing the unsettled nature of the country, quickly overran the southern Tamil Nadu and brought the entire region from Kanyakumari to Kanchipuram, under the Chera kingdom.
 His inscription was found in Punaamalli, a suburb of Madras.
 But, Ravivarman's hold over Kanchi was only short-lived and his aggressive activities were arrested by the Kākatiya ruler, Pratāparudra II.
 The Kākatiya army under the command of Muppidi Nāyaka marched to Kanchi and captured the city.